Indian cricket team in Australia in 2020–21: Day Five

 India lost Rohit Sharma early on the last day.
 This was however followed by a 114 run partnership between Gill and Pujara as India set out to chase the target.
 Gill was dismissed for 91.
 Rahane hit a quickfire 24 off 22 balls, as India ended the second session on 183/3, meaning they required 145 runs of 37 overs.
 The post-tea session saw Pant ignite this test match as he in combination with Pujara led India's reply.
 Pujara fell for 56 immediately after new ball was taken.
 This was followed by Mayank Agarwal failing for the second time in the match.
 However, Pant led the charge as India reached the final target with three overs left in the day.
 The win has been regarded as India's greatest overseas triumph and meant Australia lost a Test at the Gabba for the first time since 1988.

 In popular culture

-In 2022, Voot released a four-episodes documentary miniseries on India's Test series victory called Bandon Mein Tha Dum directed by Neeraj Pandey and narrated by Jimmy Shergill.
+In 2022, Voot released a four-episodes documentary miniseries on India's Test series victory called Bandon Mein Tha Dum (translation : The Boys Had Guts) directed by Neeraj Pandey and narrated by Jimmy Shergill.
 It featured interviews of Ajinkya Rahane, Cheteshwar Pujara, Ravichandran Ashwin, Rishabh Pant, Hanuma Vihari, Mohammad Siraj, Washington Sundar, Tim Paine, Pat Cummins, and several cricket journalists.